designedmind/2017/multiple-drafts-overview.md

 count as evidence against a functional counterpart of the Cartesian Theatre.
 On the contrary, they reveal the clever implementation tricks required to implement precisely such an abstraction.

+In the [last section](multiple-drafts-functional-gateway.html) of this chapter, I make the case that Dennett's Multiple Drafts model of consciousness is, in essence, a theory of how such a functional gateway or inner presentation might work.
+I shall argue that there is a "dualism" in how we function, that is to say a kind of inner presentation which is _not_ functionally redundant, but which has an important functional role to play.
+Acknowledging the existence of this aspect of our behaviour is key to understanding the puzzle of consciousness.

 - - -

 <a name="dennett91a"></a>Dennett, Daniel C. (1991).